meaj/PyBoids/README.md

 * **LICENSE**: This is the license for the project

 ### License
-This project is licensed under the Artistic License 2.0
+This project is licensed under the MIT License